gereflo/angelcampos.github.io/_pages/flatmate.md

 - Our adress is: [HaRa'az Street 13, apartment 1](https://goo.gl/maps/MSEeAwBXmPQcwVJu5)

-The room has a window and is big enough to fit confortably a double-size bed, a closet and more as you can see in the pictures.
+The room is fully furnished with double-sized bed, desk, closet, and more, as seen in the pictures.
+The furniture is up for sell to a very good price from the previous owner.

 The house has: